33-66/Toy-Problems/README.md

 `#My First Project`
 `##Introduction`
-Welcome to my first project it is a project mainly involving Java Script solving three challenges .This to help any developer in this three challenges.I hope to add more challenges in future.
+Welcome to my first project it is a project mainly involving Java Script .This to help any developer in this three challenges.I hope to add more challenges in future.
 Let us start with;Creating a repository from github account ;create a folder with three files for each solution As we start of with this challenge.We will start by navigating to promp sync https://www.npmjs.com/package/prompt-sync install npm i prompt-sync then run it in your terminal to install prompt.then we can start of with our first challenge.

 `###Student Grade Generator`
 In this challenge we  are required to have a function that prompt the user to input student marks.Whereby the input should be  from 0-100 .The grade are when u have an A = greaater than 79 ,B = 60-79,C=59-49, D 40-49 ,E =less than 40,